deshdog/up-221-maya/README.md

 I'm interested in better understanding transportation efficiency models and systems analysis.
 I hope to find some datasets that will allow me to do this.

 ### Course Objective
 I feel that I have a good grasp on coding in Python and basic data science skills.
 I'd like to use this course as an opportunity to dive into the nitty-gritty details of urban and spatial data science (i.e. How is data science being used in the planning profession vs planning academia?
 What are the limitations of urban data science?
-How does data ethics apply here?).
+How do data ethics apply here?).